 After a fierce battle near the Everglades, a Florida man bagged a record 18-foot, 8-inch python, according to the Florida Fish and Wildlife Conservation Commission.

-Jason Leon, an amateur python collector, said he was driving in the northwestern part of Miami-Dade County – where the invasive species are known to seek the warm asphalt of the Everglades’ levies at night – when he came upon a 3-foot section of snake.
-He began to tug, he told the commission.
+Jason Leon, an amateur python collector, said he was driving in the northwestern part of Miami-Dade County - where the invasive species are known to seek the warm asphalt of the Everglades' levies at night - when he came upon a three-foot section of snake.
+He began to tug, he told the Florida Fish and Wildlife Conservation Commission.

 "Jason Leon's nighttime sighting and capture of a Burmese python of more than 18 feet in length is a notable accomplishment that set a Florida record.
 The [commission] is grateful to him both for safely removing such a large Burmese python and for reporting its capture," said Kristen Sommers, exotic species coordination section leader for the FFWCC.